 A. F. Kay

-A. F. Kay cannot perform any actions on the first two turns, and has to just passively wait and take the damage without a board of her own.
+A. F. Kay cannot buy any minions on the first two turns and has to just passively wait and take the damage without a board of her own.
 The only thing you can do is to freeze the minions offered to you in the Tavern, which you should do if any token generators are being offered because then you can buy a minion, sell the token, and upgrade your Tavern on turn three.
 Turn three is an immense power spike for the Hero, because she gets to Discover two minions for free, and those minions are from Tavern Tier 3.
 Being the first Hero to find Cobalt Guardian or Floating Watcher can be game-winning.